shunmian/myblog/_posts/-13 Clean Code/2018-10-01-Clean Code.md

 ### CH14 Successive Refinement

-1. hierachy, parseSchema -> parseSchemaElement; parseArguments -> parseArgument -> parseArgumentElement;
+1. hierarchy, parseSchema -> parseSchemaElement; parseArguments -> parseArgument -> parseArgumentElement;
 2. Extract common part to be a interface and concrete classess that for the interface, BooleanMarshaler, IntMarshaler, StringMarshaler; this part is the most challenge one, do it elegantly needs minimize arguments number and extract commonality.

 ### CH15 JUnit Internals